neams-th-coe/cardinal/doc/content/tutorials/nekrs_outputs.md

 The model consists of a 7-pin
 [!ac](SFR) fuel bundle; the mesh is shown in [bundle].
-Our goal is to obtain subchannel-averaged temperatures on a mesh that reflects a subchannel discretization.
+Our goal is to obtain subchannel-averaged and gap-averaged temperatures on a mesh that reflects a subchannel discretization.
 Note that the mesh does not have elements that align with the usual subchannel boundaries.